HectorSchreiner/RustyRhythm/README.md

 # LogRhythm LogMessage Formatter
 RustyRhythm *(Name is Work in Progress)* is a Chrome extension that enhances LogRhythm's WebConsole platform by reformatting log messages into a more readable and visually appealing format.
-It highlights important text — such as **usernames and IP addresses** — and restructures log messages for improved clarity.
+It highlights important text — such as **usernames and IP addresses** — and restructures the log messages for improved clarity.

 **Built with:** Rust 🦀 + WebAssembly ⚡